Nigeria

 Early oil and gas legislation—such as the Petroleum Act, 1969, and the Associated Gas Re-injection Act, 1979—included the prevention of atmospheric pollution and the conservation of resources.
 The Associated Gas Re-injection Act, 1979, prohibited gas flaring without the written permission of the minister in charge of oil and gas after January 1, 1984.
 However, measures to reduce flaring gained only limited traction, and the deadlines for ending routine flaring were repeatedly postponed.

-In August 2021, President Buhari signed the Petroleum Industry Act, 2021 (Petroleum Industry Act hereafter), an omnibus act covering the entire the oil and gas value chain.
-Although it repealed some previous laws, such as the Associated Gas Reinjection Act, 1979, the Petroleum Industry Act considers most other laws and regulations equivalent to having been issued by the new regulators as long as they provisions are not inconsistent and until such a time as amendments to the new law repeals them.
-In particular, it retains Petroleum Act, 1969, and several other laws until all licenses and leases signed under them are terminated.
+In August 2021, former President Buhari signed the Petroleum Industry Act, 2021 (Petroleum Industry Act hereafter), an omnibus act covering the entire oil and gas value chain.
+Although it repealed some previous laws, such as the Associated Gas Re-injection Act, 1979, the Petroleum Industry Act considers most other laws and regulations equivalent to having been issued by the new regulators as long as their provisions are not inconsistent and until such a time as amendments to the new law repeals them.
+In particular, it retains the Petroleum Act, 1969, and several other laws until all licenses and leases signed under them are terminated.
 The Petroleum Industry Act contains five articles on gas flaring, promoting minimization of flaring and reinforcing the basic principles in the Flare Gas (Prevention of Waste and Pollution) Regulations, 2018.
+Gas Flaring, Venting and Methane Emissions (Prevention of Waste and Pollution) Regulations, 2023 (the Emissions Regulations hereafter) replaced the 2018 regulations.

 Targets and Limits

 The Associated Gas Re-injection (Continued Flaring of Gas) Regulations, 1984, set criteria for when flaring is allowed.
-No evidence of enforcement is available in the sources conducted.
+No evidence of enforcement is available in the sources consulted.
 The National Effluent Limitation Regulation, 1991, issued by the Federal Environmental Protection Agency, placed limits on the concentrations of hydrocarbons in atmospheric emissions.
-Section 12.3 of the Flare Gas (Prevention of Waste and Pollution) Regulations, 2018, ban routine flaring for greenfield projects.
+According to Section 12.3 of the Emissions Regulations , the regulator will establish biannually the gas flaring threshold for licensees, lessees, and facilities.

 Legal, Regulatory Framework, and Contractual rights